 by Mike Ratliff

 When we make statements like, “God is Sovereign.” we sometimes include a qualifier in that statement like this, “God is Sovereign over ‘something.”
 That is a fallacious statement though meant well.
 God is Sovereign.
 There is no need to add any qualifier to that statement.
 I have heard many well meaning people say, “God is Sovereign over salvation.”
 Well, He is, but He is also Sovereign over all of creation.
-There is nothing He is not sovereign over.
+There is nothing over which He is not sovereign.

-But the LORD hurled a great wind upon the sea, and there was a mighty tempest on the sea, so that the ship threatened to break up.
-(Jonah 1:4 ESV)
+4 The Lord hurled a great wind on the sea and there was a great storm on the sea so that the ship was about to break up.
+Jonah 1:4 (NASB)